KQM-git/TCL/enemy-data/bosses/weekly-bosses/stormterror.md

 ## Interactions

 * The damage from cracked platforms is normal Anemo damage and is not based on the active character's HP.
+* As of Version 3.0, you can now apply a Hydro aura to Dvalin, which was previously not possible.